NTURacingTeam/nturt_bag_recorder/README.md

 ## Introduction

-ROS provides a command `rosbag record -a` to record all messages from all topics.
-Yet it don't provide a node that does this job.
+ROS2 provides a command `ros2 bag record` to record messages from topics.
+And it in terms create `ros2bage_record` node for hendling it.
+However, the configuration isn't that easy to setup.
+Hence in this package, a node is provided to wrap around it and no extra configuration is needed.
-This ros package `nturt_bag_recorder` provide a node that can de used to record all messages when run.

 ## Usage